 Andy is the proprietor of a mid-sized furniture company.
 Back in 2010, he wasn’t a listed vendor/seller on any online marketplace.
 His efforts to drive traffic to his website were restricted to paid keyword marketing on Google and Yahoo.
 Today, he is a vendor on Amazon and is faced with multiple choices offering him better opportunities to drive conversion and sales.
 This is where most businesses find themselves currently.
 How they make informed choices, focus and take control of their marketing strategy becomes crucial for their success.

-Few years ago, Google used to be the primary ‘go to’ platform to find products online.
+A few years ago, Google used to be the primary ‘go-to’ platform to find products online.
 Every business targeted being found on the first page of Google and perhaps being on top of the search results page.
-Investing in AdWords was a sure shot way of making it to the top of the search results page.
-Although, Google still dominates paid search, according to eMarketer, Amazon is a growing digital ad power house with rapidly increasing revenues that currently rank it 5th among all US ad firms.
-For product related searches, Amazon is catching up with Google.
-It has larger reach compared to other online retailers in US or traditional digital ad publishing giants like Google and Facebook.
+Investing in AdWords was a sure-shot way of making it to the top of the search results page.
+Although, Google still dominates paid search, according to eMarketer, Amazon is a growing digital ad powerhouse with rapidly increasing revenues that currently rank it 5th among all US ad firms.
+For product-related searches, Amazon is catching up with Google.
+It has a larger reach compared to other online retailers in the US or traditional digital ad publishing giants like Google and Facebook.

 Shoppers on Amazon have a high likelihood to buy from the site and this promises better sales conversion.
 Coupled with frequent purchases, spend by customers has also gone up.
 If this isn’t sufficient incentive, Forrester found in 2012 that 30 percent of consumers research products on Amazon first.
 However, as of 2017, Amazon was a close second to Google in the ranking of sites used to find and research products.
 This continues a more than three-year growth trend for Amazon, suggesting that their share of product searches will continue to grow.
 Such real-time data on consumer behavior is a treasure trove to marketers.